Coverage estimation

 Power line

 Path length: Length of path in Imperial or Metric, depending on app settings.
-See User Settings.
+See User preferences.

 Protection Level: Set based on the path type.
 It can be adjusted.
 Low level of protection is 100m between each sensor.
 High level is 20m between each sensor.